TheOnlyZac/sly1/docs/STYLEGUIDE.md

 /**
  * @brief Full name of the struct/class.
  *
- * A longer summary of the struct/class that goes into more detail
+ * @details A longer summary of the struct/class that goes into more detail
  * if you feel it is necessary.
  */
 ```